asboyer/asboyer.github.io/_news/announcement_9_18_24.md

 It all started with an idea and a text to a few friends:
 > "Yo this is a playlist im starting that im gonna try to update like once a month and keep it pretty short and sweet with my 10 favorite songs atm.
 Toss a follow if you wanna keep up to date with it"

 My goal was to curate a list of my top 10 favorite songs of a given month.
-I wanted my reccomendations to be unique, but also at the same time, authentic.
+I wanted my recommendations to be unique, but also at the same time, authentic.
 While I wanted this to playlist to be diverse acorss genres, it also had to be an accurate picture of what I was listening to that month.

 In addition to sharing the playlist with friends, I thought this would be a good practice for myself.
 At the very least I would keep an archive of the top songs I liked the most each month.